Skip to main content

 Cathedral Park Impacts

-Work in Cathedral Park starts October 2022.
-Cathedral Park will remain open during construction.
-Crews will enclose the active work areas around the bridge pier columns, as well as the east and west anchor houses.
-Fencing will surround work areas in the park.
+Project work in Cathedral Park started in October 2022 and ends in summer 2024.
+Cathedral Park remains open during construction.
+Crews enclose active work areas around the bridge columns with fencing in the park.
 These areas will close to park users.

 The safety of our workers, park users, and travelers is our highest priority.
 Detours and flaggers may direct people in the park away from work areas.
 Pathways near pier columns in the park may temporarily close during construction.
 Park users may hear noise during the day or see construction equipment.